pendragons-code/Jasbot/README.md

 This is primarily used for 2 things.
 Deleting messages with a list of swear words.
 I intend to make this configurable.
 So yes you can configure your own list of anti-swear words.
 ```

-# DataBase:
-The current DataBase, [quick.db](https://github.com/plexidev/quick.db/issues/250), is made to be a quick and easy to use database system.
-This means that the in built features are relatively limited.
-This means that features like encrytion is not built in.
-I might consider the usage of encryption in this repo.

-I would like to use something like mongodb, but costs means that some people may not have it as an available option.

 # Coming Features:
 Honestly too many to put here not gonna lie.
 Genuinely.